Push-Top vs Screw-Top Cartridges: Filling Speed & Workflow | Empty 510 Carts

 Quick Answer (TL;DR)

-• Push-top = usually faster for filling and production flow
+• Push-top = usually faster for filling and production flow.
+Easy to cap

-• Screw-top = common for manual/small batches and easy rework
+• Screw-top = common for manual/small batches and easy rework.
+Avoids locks

 • Your choice should match your fill method and volume